 The Thrower’s Shoulder (Part 1): The Functional and Relevant Anatomy of the Shoulder Complex

 The shoulder is the most mobile joint in the human body with a remarkable range of motion.
 The shoulder has an ability to move within 3 degrees of freedom (DOF): Flexion & Extension, Abduction & Adduction, Internal Rotation & External Rotation.
 The mobility of the shoulder allows it to complete an incredibly versatile range of movements and produce large amounts of rotational motion.
 However, this mobility can come at the cost of joint stability.
-The shoulder, especially in throwers, is susceptible to instability, laxity, and inert tissue tears moreso than most others in the body.
+The shoulder, especially in throwers, is susceptible to instability, laxity, and inert tissue tears more so than most others in the body.

 In order to best understand the biomechanics of the shoulder in Part 2 and the complete applied biomechanics to throwing in Part 3, we first need to examine the relevant anatomy, both structure and function, of the glenohumeral joint complex (shoulder).
-Additionally, it is important to introduce the concept of joint arthrokinematics and why they play a large role in the shoulder’s performance but also its inherent injury risk in throwers.
+Additionally, it is important to introduce the concept of joint arthrokinematics and why they play a large role in the shoulder’s performance, but also its inherent injury risk in throwers.
 Although all structures play an important role in the function of the shoulder, some anatomical areas are “more important” when it comes to the functional process of throwing as it relates to the shoulder anatomy.
 Below I will list all functional shoulder anatomy, but also highlight (bold) the areas which will be most notable.

-If you're interested in learning how to train, develop, and perform like an NFL Quarterback, join the waitlist at kinetex.co.
-If you're interested in reading more posts on all things quarterbacking and throwing biomechanics, make sure to subscribe to the blog.
+If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
+If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.

 Anatomy: